Dan J. Harkey

 https://codes.iccsafe.org/codes/california

 Bills passed include AB 3088, SB 91, SB-6, SB-9, AB -15, AB-946, AB 989, SB-10, SB 330, AB 816, and SB-1079.
 These new laws expanded government involvement in the ownership and operation of real property.
-The new regulations are designed to eliminate property rights and allow the state government to compete with private property owners; only the government has a monopoly on decisions.
+The new regulations are designed to eliminate property rights and allow the state government to compete with private property owners, as only the government has a monopoly on decision-making.
 Over time, private property owners in California will realize they cannot compete with a hostile public employee monopoly.